Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 1. You want to be able to run work concurrently, like loading data in the background
 2. You want a mutable state / memory
-3. You want to model a system where things happens concurrently, like audio streaming vs main thread
+3. You want to model a system where things happen concurrently, like audio streaming vs main thread

 The inbox is thread safe and it's THE way to communicate across processes.
 The inbox has these purposes: